Home and Community Care

 The Assessment Officer will give you the range of fees for services.
 Our clients' financial commitments will be considered when setting the fees.
 Fees are adjusted by small amounts annually and are kept as low as possible.

-The Home and Community Care (HACC) program is funded jointly by the Commonwealth, State and Territory Governments under the Home and Community Care Act (Commonwealth) 1985.
-In Victoria, Local Government and other funded agencies contribute significant funds and resources to HACC services.
+The Home and Community Care (HACC) program is funded by the Victorian State Government under the Home and Community Care Act (Commonwealth) 1985.
+In Victoria, Local Government contributes significant funds and resources to HACC services.

 Applying for Home and Community Care services